alanders42/ithemba-api-docs/Ithemba_api.md

 unit_list            | List of units to which the message will be sent.
 Example: [{"unit_number": "the_unit_number"}]. mda_user_id          | List of units to which the message will be sent.
-Example: [{"user_id": "user_id"}]. sid                  | SID of the message if you're sending a resend (optional).
+Example: [{"user_id": "user_id"}]. sid                  | SID of the message if you're sending a resend (optional). sent_from            | default value is 1, but can be set to any integer
 ```
 Success Response
 ```